astrauka/babel-plugin-i18n-replace/README.md

 - Translation keys have to be static strings, as those are replaced with translated text compile-time.
 Interpolation (e.g. replacing `{name}` with current user name) should be performed run-time.
-This is achieved by replacing translation alias with an interpolation function:
+This is achieved by replacing translation alias with an interpolation function.